-Should You Accept Credit Card Payments At Your Farmers’ Market Booth?
+Taking Credit Card Payments At Your Farmers’ Market Booth

 In a world where paying with plastic is quickly becoming the standard, you might be wondering if you should accept credit cards at your farmers’ market booth.
 Unfortunately, there isn’t a clear answer, but here’s what you should consider before making your choice.

 Mobile point-of-sale (POS) apps make it easier than ever to accept credit cards.
 With your smartphone or tablet and a card reader provided by your chosen provider, you can accept debit and credit cards with ease without a bunch of heavy equipment and complicated systems.
-Some credit card readers are even available for no cost, and you could even score extras like stickers that advertise that your booth accepts debit and credit cards.
-There are lots of POS apps to choose from, so do your research on top choices like Square, SumUp, and PayPal Here.
+Here are the best mobile pos readers, and you could even score extras like stickers that advertise that your booth accepts debit and credit cards.

 If the farmers’ market you’ll be attending does not offer this service, you definitely want to consider getting a POS app and card reader so that you can serve all customers, regardless of how they’re paying.
 Mobile POS apps come with additional features that may be beneficial to your business, such as inventory tracking and sales reporting.

 Another consideration to keep in mind is whether or not you’ll be taking larger orders or custom orders.
 If this is the case, you’ll need to have the ability to create invoices for tracking your orders and getting paid by your customers.
 Let’s say that the holidays are coming up, and you’ve been commissioned to make baked goods for a Christmas party.
 Before you invest your time and money into fulfilling the order, you can make sure you get paid by sending your customer an invoice that can even be paid online.
-Some mobile POS systems like Square Invoices allow you to create and send invoices, or you can use your accounting software if that feature is available.
+Some mobile POS systems allow you to create and send invoices, or you can use separate invoicing software if that feature is unavailable on your POS app.

-Can You Accept Food Stamp/SNAP Benefits At A Farmers’ Market?
+Accepting Food Stamp & SNAP Benefits At A Farmers’ Market

 You’ve decided what to sell and where to sell it — now, it’s time to sit back and wait for customers, right?
 Wrong!
 While you won’t have to have a huge (and expensive) marketing campaign for your farmers’ market stand, there are some steps you need to take to make your business more appealing to shoppers.